 It takes about an hour to see the two exhibitions and to taste the salami.

 According to that we welcome the registered groups hourly.

-We can’t accept cultural checks, culture tickets, rest cards, and it is not possible to pay with a credit card.
+We can’t accept cultural checks, culture tickets, rest cards.

 If you wish we can give a cash-account.